 That calls to mind “Who Will Call Me Beloved?” the November 11, 2019 installment of the BBC series “Sounds.”
 Poet Tania Hershman walks through a cemetery, reading gravestones out loud, noting that for deceased single people the word “Beloved” never appears.
 She notes a few of the alternative epitaphs:

 7. But for Catholic women there is the Ordo Virginum, the privilege of taking vows as a Bride of Christ living in the world.

-I witnessed a Dedicated Virgin ceremony for a woman who for years longed for marriage.
-Waiting was such a heartache for her that she resolved that on her 50th birthday she would stop the pain of dating and of hoping for a husband.
-After her virginity dedication, she quipped “The suspense is over!
+I witnessed a stately and heartful Dedicated Virgin ceremony once, for a woman who for years longed for marriage.
+The hope of finding a husband caused her such sadness that finally she resolved: If she was still single at 50, she would stop the search and become a perpetual virgin.
+After her ceremony she smiled “At least the suspense is over!
 My cat and I will have the bed to ourselves for good.”

 9. You receive extra benefit from parish activities.
 You can attend our movie & popcorn night, while married women are at home serving their husbands.

-10. But my lesbian daughter found our Catholic church to be very accepting when she was single and came out to them.
+10. But my daughter found our Catholic church to be very accepting when she was single and came out to them.
 Then when she married and introduced her new wife, the congregation gave them a warm welcome.

 Here it is in The Benedict Option by Rod Dreher, pg.
 214: “Jesus said that some are called by God to be chaste singles (‘eunuchs for the kingdom of heaven’).”

 Here’s Psalm 16:6-11, a meditation for someone feeling alone: